 Accessories: Smart Keyboard, Apple Pencil, and More

 Accessories can play a crucial role in enhancing the productivity and functionality of your devices while traveling.
-Both iPad Pro and MacBook Air come with several accessories that can aid your remote work and entertainment needs.
+Both come with several accessories that can aid your remote work and entertainment needs.

 The MacBook Air, on the other hand, comes with a built-in keyboard and touchpad, which are highly ergonomic and comfortable to use.
 However, you can opt for external accessories such as a Magic Mouse or Magic Keyboard to enhance your experience further.

-In conclusion, both the iPad Pro and MacBook Air have excellent accessories that can enhance their functionality and productivity while traveling.
+In conclusion, both have excellent accessories that can enhance their functionality and productivity while traveling.
 The choice between the two ultimately depends on your preferences and needs.

 Price: How Much Does It Cost to Travel with iPad Pro vs MacBook Air?